monitoringartist/dockbix-agent-xxl/README.md

 **[Subcribe for Paid Zabbix Agent XXL 3.0 updates](https://docs.google.com/forms/d/15TAGdkusa2r1TNVxf0ZeZtYaCCXPiubao1IYSbg1Z3Y/viewform)** right now.

-We would like to publish full version as a Docker image `monitoringartist/zabbix-agent-xxl` soon.
-It won't have limitations of public limited image and some additional features will be added as well.
+We would like to publish paid version as a Docker image `monitoringartist/zabbix-agent-xxl` soon.
+It won't have any limitations of public limited image and some additional features will be included.
 Current roadmap:

 - host metrics - see [example of Zabbix Agent XXL template](https://raw.githubusercontent.com/monitoringartist/zabbix-agent-xxl/master/doc/Template-Zabbix-Agent-XXL.png) with some host metrics
 - realtime docker.discovery
 - Kubernetes monitoring - again realtime container discovery
-- tiny image size (~20MB)

-It'll be supported commercially.
-It's available only for private beta testing at the moment.

 # How it works